 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 With a population of 83.2 million, Germany is the largest consumer market in the European Union.
 The significance of the German marketplace goes well beyond its borders.
-An enormous volume of trade in Germany is conducted at some of the world’s largest trade events, such as MEDICA, the Hannover Fair, Automechanika, and the ITB Tourism Show, although it should be noted that most trade fairs for 2020 have been canceled or rescheduled due to the COVID-19 pandemic.
+An enormous volume of trade in Germany is conducted at some of the world’s largest trade events, such as Medica, Hannover Fair, Automechanika, and the ITB Tourism Show, although it should be noted that many trade fairs in 2020 and 2021 were canceled or rescheduled due to the COVID-19 pandemic.
+Many trade fairs and events are expected to be held in digital or hybrid formats over the next months.
 The volume of trade, number of consumers, and Germany’s geographic location at the center of the European Union make it a cornerstone around which many U.S. firms seek to build their European and worldwide expansion strategies.

-Demographic changes and resulting labor bottlenecks, regulation of the labor market, and higher energy prices due to the phase-out of coal and nuclear energy in favor of renewable sources (“Energy Transition”) are factors that could dampen competitiveness.
-Experts also fear that international trade tensions and the COVID pandemic global economic impact might substantially hurt the export-oriented German economy.
+Demographic changes and resulting labor shortages, supply chain bottlenecks, burdensome debt especially on the municipal level, high inflation, and higher energy prices due to the phase-out of coal and nuclear energy in favor of renewable sources (“Energy Transition”) are factors that could dampen near-term competitiveness.